Adding Fuel To The Fire Pit – Part 2: Ethanol

 The differences between wood-burning, natural gas, propane and ethanol as fuels for modern fire pits.
 Part 2 discusses ethanol.

-Ethanol used in fireplaces and fire pits, also referred to as bio-fuel, simply put, is alcohol.
-It falls under the ‘denatured’ category, in that it is rendered undrinkable, but at its base it is the same as the alcohol found in your favourite after-work drinks.
-Ethanol for fuels is usually produced by the fermentation of sugar, which is in turn derived from food produce such as corn.
+Ethanol used in fireplaces and fire pits also referred to as bio-fuel, simply put, is alcohol.
+It falls under the ‘denatured’ category, in that it is rendered undrinkable, but at its base, it is the same as the alcohol found in your favourite after-work drinks.
+Ethanol for fuels is usually produced by the fermentation of sugar, which is in turn derived from food products such as corn.

 The resulting product of this process is a colourless, almost odourless, volatile and highly flammable liquid.
 Ethanol burns blue and the flame is not always detectable in normal light.
 This is one of the challenges of creating ethanol fire pits: how to create an aesthetically pleasing flame.
 Indeed, the unseen technology behind ethanol-burning fire pits is the way that the burning action draws air into the burner to create a yellow flame.

 The key advantage to ethanol fireplaces and fire pits is that they burn entirely cleanly – the products of ethanol combustion are carbon dioxide and water.
 They can be burned indoors without venting and placed pretty much anywhere that can provide clearance to flammable objects and enough air exchange.
 This usually means that ethanol fire pits are easier to install and can be moved if desired.
 It also means that when used for heating, they are 100% efficient, in that all the heat is transferred into space.
 Ethanol is often touted as green or ‘eco’ due to its renewable sources and clean burning.